thradams/cake/ownership.md

 }
 ```

-**Note:** The owner is actually a macro declared in ownership.h.
-The real keyword for the qualifier is _Owner.
+**Note:** The `owner` is actually a macro declared in ownership as _Owner.

+The ownership mechanism has some rules that will be listed gradually throughout the text.

 **Rule**: An **owner object** is always the unique owner of the referenced object.

 **Rule**: When owner objects are copied the ownership is transfered.

+**Rule:** Before the end of its lifetime, owner objects must move the ownership of the objects they own.

 For example, in Listing 2, the ownership of the owner pointer `f` is transferred to `f2`: